bonitasoft/bonita-doc/md/import-and-export-a-process.md

 ### What is supported or compatible?

-A diagram that was exported from the same edition of Bonita BPM, or a lower edition, can be imported successfully.
+A diagram that was exported from the same edition of Bonita, or a lower edition, can be imported successfully.
 You cannot import a diagram from a higher edition.
-For example, you can import a diagram created with the Community edition into a Performance edition Bonita BPM Studio, but you cannot import a diagram that was created with the Performance edition into a Community edition Bonita BPM Studio.
+For example, you can import a diagram created with the Community edition into a Performance edition Bonita Studio, but you cannot import a diagram that was created with the Performance edition into a Community edition Bonita Studio.

-If the format to be imported is BPMN 2.0 compatible, any of the BPMN 2.0 elements displayed in the Bonita BPM Studio **BPMN elements** menu, can be imported successfully.
-However, if the element to be imported is **not displayed **in the **BPMN elements** menu, it is not supported by Bonita BPM, so Bonita BPM Studio will _interpret_ the element and create the _closest BPMN element_ that is supported.
+If the format to be imported is BPMN 2.0 compatible, any of the BPMN 2.0 elements displayed in the Bonita Studio **BPMN elements** menu, can be imported successfully.
+However, if the element to be imported is **not displayed **in the **BPMN elements** menu, it is not supported by Bonita, so Bonita Studio will _interpret_ the element and create the _closest BPMN element_ that is supported.
 The following specific changes are made for all import formats:

-* If a task in an imported process is **not recognised**, Bonita BPM Studio will create an abstract task for it by default.
+* If a task in an imported process is **not recognised**, Bonita Studio will create an abstract task for it by default.
 * A task format can be **redimensioned** (Height/width) when it is imported.
-* If a multiple event is **not recognised**, Bonita BPM Studio takes the first element in order that it can interpret.
+* If a multiple event is **not recognised**, Bonita Studio takes the first element in order that it can interpret.
 * If a gateway is **not supported**, it will be interpreted by default as an AND gateway.
 * If there are **multiple pools **in a \*.bar file, they will all be imported into a single process diagram.